sethforprivacy/sethforprivacy.com/content/posts/why-i-focus-on-bitcoin.md

 I want to maximize freedom available to each and every person who wakes up, and both Bitcoin and Monero provide valuable tools to achieve financial freedom.

 This is a much more personal and transparent post than the majority of my writing, and I'd love to talk through it more with each of you.
-If you have questions around what I've mentioned here or want to dive more deeply into things, please reach out via [Signal, SimpleX, Threema, or Nostr]({{< ref "/content/about.md#how-to-contact-me" >}}).
+If you have questions around what I've mentioned here or want to dive more deeply into things, please reach out via [Signal, SimpleX, X, or Nostr]({{< ref "/content/about.md#how-to-contact-me" >}}).